vn971/rua/docs/ccache.md

 ## Context

-This is about using your user's `ccache` from inside a RUA sandbox.
+This document is about using your user's `ccache` from inside a RUA sandbox.
-If you configure `makepkg` to use `ccache` as described in [ArchWiki](https://wiki.archlinux.org/title/Ccache#Enable_ccache_for_makepkg), this will fail with error messages like:
+If you configure `makepkg` to use `ccache` as described in [ArchWiki](https://wiki.archlinux.org/title/Ccache#Enable_ccache_for_makepkg), build will fail with error messages like:

 ```
 ccache: error: Failed to create temporary file for /run/user/1000/ccache-tmp/tmp.cpp_stdout.zdMorR: Read-only file system